naaketh/Gardenbot/README.md

 # Garden-Bot
 A bot I originally made for my discord server "The Linux Garden", forked from https://github.com/PurpleSci/PurpleBot.
-The bot is no ready for use in other servers as well!
+The bot is now ready for use in other servers as well!

 # Join my discord!
 https://discord.gg/TFg9GTc